 - More than half of all WordPress users use the hosted version on WordPress.com

-WordPress (Hosted Version) – Live Activity
+WordPress (Hosted Version) – Live Users WorldWide

-Additional WordPress Statistics
+Other WordPress Statistics

 Translations Of WordPress

-(WordPress language translations)
+(WordPress.org language translations)

-(WordPress-related searches online)
+(WP-related searches online)

-In other blog posts, you will learn:
+In other blog posts, we will explore the following:

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...